feilz/hexagon/README.md

 # hexagon
 A school project, where we built a hexagon out of wood, and circulated led-lights around the edges.

 The application uses the Adafruit_NeoPixel library to control the lights.
+You can download the library at https://learn.adafruit.com/adafruit-neopixel-uberguide/arduino-library-installation

 The led strips are of the WS2812b model, where each light is individually programmable.